Description of the HTTP API

 scan_path

-Action: Scanning a file or a directory located on the path specified.
+Action: Scan a file or a directory at the specified path.

 URI: /api/10.2/scan_path